Library & Resource Centre

-- 15,000+ items of stock including fiction, non-fiction and reference books, audio books, magazines, newspapers.
+- 13,500+ items of stock including fiction, non-fiction, reference books and audio books.

-- An extensive non-fiction stock which aims to cover the whole curriculum.
+- The extensive non-fiction stock covering topics taught on the curriculum.

-- New, up to date fiction arranged by genre including ‘Quick Read’ and ‘Fiction+’ sections to cater for the full range of ages and abilities within the school.
+- A large selection of new, up to date fiction titles including ‘Quick Read’ and ‘Fiction+’ sections to cater for the full range of ages and abilities within the school.

 - A calm friendly environment with spacious study areas, comfortable seating and reading areas.

-Every student is automatically a member of the Library and Resource Centre which allows them to use the resources and borrow up to 3 books for 2 weeks and 6 books when in Years 10 and 11.
+When they join the school every student automatically becomes a member of the Library and Resource Centre which allows them to use the resources and borrow up to 2 books for 2 weeks and 4 books when in Years 10 and 11.
+We just ask that books borrowed are cared for by students and returned on time.
 Eclipse.net allows students to search for resources including recommended websites for homework.